arielf/scripts/README.md

 for our planet.

 `cpu-hog-killer` is a simple script which I run from periodically during the night.
-I make it from cron every 13 minutes like this:
+I make it run from cron every 13 minutes like this:
 ```
     # Add this line (or similar) using 'crontab -e'
     */13 0-7 * * *  ~/bin/cpu-hog-killer